MicrosoftDocs/visualstudio-docs/docs/msbuild/customize-your-build.md

 afterward.
 This allows installed SDKs to augment the build logic of common project types.

 The same directory structure is searched in `$(MSBuildUserExtensionsPath)`, which is the per-user folder `%LOCALAPPDATA%\Microsoft\MSBuild`.
 Files placed in that folder will be imported for all builds of the corresponding project type run under that user's credentials.
+The user extensions can be disabled by setting properties named after the importing file in the pattern `ImportUserLocationsByWildcardBefore{ImportingFileNameWithNoDots}`.
+For example, setting `ImportUserLocationsByWildcardBeforeMicrosoftCommonProps` to `false` would prevent importing `$(MSBuildUserExtensionsPath)\$(MSBuildToolsVersion)\Imports\Microsoft.Common.props\ImportBefore\*`.

 ## Customizing the solution build